Deneisha Blackwood

-Deneisha Selena Blackwood (born 7 March 1997) is a Jamaican professional footballer who plays for Liga MX Femenil club Cruz Azul and the Jamaica women's national team.
+Deneisha Selena Blackwood (born 7 March 1997) is a Jamaican professional footballer who plays for Liga MX Femenil club Toluca and the Jamaica national team.

 College career

 Predominantly a forward during her collegiate career, Blackwood played two years for NJCAA school Navarro College.
 She was a two-time All-American and ranked sixth in career goals with 36 at the time she left.
 In her sophomore season in 16, Blackwood scored 22 goals, the seventh-most in single season Navarro history.
 In 2017, Blackwood transferred to West Florida Argonauts and played a further two seasons.
 In 2017 she was named to the All-GSC second team.

 Club career

 Florida Krush

 In 2018, Blackwood played for WPSL team Florida Krush, scoring four goals in three appearances.

 Slavia Prague

 In 2019, Blackwood signed with Slavia Prague of the Czech First Division and was mostly played as a left back.
 She appeared in nine league games and a further four UEFA Champions League games as Slavia won the league title and reached the round of 16 before losing to Arsenal.